aroberge/experimental/experimental/transformers/readme.md

 Therefore, it can change not only code but content of triple quoted strings as well.
 A more robust solution could always be implemented using the tokenize module.

-## spanish_syntax.py

-    from __experimental__ import spanish_syntax

-allows the use of a predefined subset of Python keyword to be written as their Spanish equivalent; **English and Spanish keywords can be mixed**.

-    Neutral latin-american Spanish
-        - translation by Sebastian Silva <sebastian at fuentelibre.org>

-Thus, code like:

-    si Verdadero:
-        imprime("Spanish can be used.")
-    sino:
-        print(Falso)

-Will be translated to

-    if True:
-        print("Spanish can be used.")
-    else:
-        print(False)

-This type of transformation could be useful when teaching the very basic concepts of programming to (young) beginners who use non-ascii based language and would find it difficult to type ascii characters.

-The transformation is done using the tokenize module; it should only affect code and not content of strings.

-## nobreak_keyword.py

-    from __experimental__ import nobreak_keyword

-enables to use the fake keyword `nobreak` instead of `else`, as in

-    for i in range(3):
-        print(i)
-    nobreak:
-        print("The entire loop was run.")

-Note that `nobreak` can be use everywhere `else` could be used, (including in `if` blocks) even if would not make sense.

-The transformation is done using the tokenize module; it should only affect code and not content of strings.

-## print_keyword.py

-    from __experimental__ import print_keyword

-triggers the use of the lib2to3 Python library to automatically convert all `print` statements (assumed to use the Python 2 syntax) into function calls.

 ## int_seq.py